CH2103 - Analytical Chemistry

 (what is in a sample) and quantitative information (how much is in a sample) about

-in analytical chemistry such as data analysis, classical volumetric, gravimetric and
+such as data analysis, classical volumetric, gravimetric and titrimetric methods,

-titrimetric techniques, instrumental analysis in analytical chemistry such as chromatography
+instrumental analysis in analytical chemistry such as spectrometry (UV-Vis, IR, AAS,

-(GC and HPLC) and spectrometry (UV-Vis, MS), as well as principles of Quality Assurance
+AES, MS) and chromatography (GC, HPLC), as well as principles of Quality Assurance

 and Quality Control and appropriate documentation of analytical procedures.
 All techniques

-and methods will be discussed in the context of a range of real, industrial, environmental,
+and methods will be discussed in a range of industrial, environmental, biological

-- describe the principles and applications of spectroscopic techniques;
+- explain the analytical principles of spectroscopic techniques;

-- distinguish the need and uses of separation techniques such as gas and liquid chromatography;
+- distinguish the need and uses of separation methods;

-- understand a range of analytical techniques with knowledge of the limitations and
+- apply a range of analytical techniques with knowledge of the limitations and complementarity

 |Students may be allowed to enrol if they have not met the pre-requisites after meeting